21 cooking tips and tricks

 Let that simmer for another 15-20 minutes and you have yourself a sauce.
 Simmer with the lid on for a thinner sauce, or simmer with the lid off for a thicker style sauce.

 The longer you simmer, the less liquid you have, the closer you are to tomato sauce - like what you lather on your sausage rolls.
 You could also use this sauce, thick or thin, to add to your home-made pizza.

 19. Learning to cook is one of the most important life skills anyone can learn.

 Male or female.
 Young or old.
 Get involved.
-Take back control of your health in the kitchen and have some fun!
+Take back control of your health in the kitchen.

 20. Cooking at home is a great way to start losing weight.

 You'll be in charge of the portion sizes.

 You'll feel like you've accomplished something.